threefoldfoundation/www_threefold_cloud/content/page/network/brandPanel/brandPanel.md

 link: '#'
 ---

-Wireguard utilizes state of the art cryptography to form private overlay networks which are  faster, simpler and leaner than traditional cloud protocols
+Wireguard utilizes state of the art cryptography to form private overlay networks which are  faster, simpler and leaner than traditional cloud protocols.